 Keen to see Rottnest Island’s unique landscapes, wildlife, historic attractions, and geological sites?
 Winter is the perfect time to lace up your boots and set off on some of the self-guided Wadjemup Bidi walking trails.
 Wadjemup Bidi consists of 45 kilometres of walk trails that take you across spectacular coastal headlands and past stunning inland lakes.

 There are two lighthouses situated on Rottnest Island – Wadjemup and Bathurst Lighthouses.
-Closest to The Settlement – head north along the coast and climb the hill up to Bathurst Lighthouse for incredible views of Pinky Beach and back out to the mainland.
-Or, if you are looking for a reason to explore the centre of the island, head to Wadjemup Lighthouse which was constructed in 1896.
-At approximately 38 metres tall, it is the fourth tallest lighthouse in Australia!
+Starting at the settlement – head north along the coast and climb the hill up to Bathurst Lighthouse for incredible views of Pinky Beach and back out to the mainland.
+Or, if you are looking for a reason to explore the centre of the island, head to Wadjemup Lighthouse.
+Constructed in 1896 and standing at approximately 38 metres tall, it is the fourth tallest lighthouse in Australia!
 There are also three other buildings to explore in the Wadjemup precinct – the Signal Station, the Battery Observation Post, and the Women’s Royal Australian Navy Service House, all of which are linked by self-guided interpretive signage.
 Admire the breathtaking views of sparkling water and Perth city in the distance – on a clear day you can even make out the pine trees that line the coast at Cottesloe!

 Yes, even in winter!
 The Leeuwin Current runs around Rottnest Island, bringing the warm, tropical waters down from the Kimberley region.
 So even in winter, the water is only a couple of degrees cooler than in summer.
 If you get a clear warm day, you will find conditions are just right for a quick snorkel or a refreshing swim.
 Check out our favourite snorkelling spots on the island.

 If you’re a fan of diving, Rottnest Island is one of the most amazing places in Australia.
-Slip into your wetsuit and explore the crystal clear water, more than 400 species of fish (including 135 species of tropical fish), 20 types of coral and even a shipwreck!
+Slip into your wetsuit and explore the crystal clear water, abundance of fish (including a stunning array of tropical fish), coral gardens and shipwrecks!
 You’ll find healthy corals in shades of purple, pink and brown, meadows of seagrass, schooling butterfly fish, and huge colourful lobsters scuttling past.
-You can hire dive tanks and wetsuits from Pedal and Flipper.
+You can hire dive tanks and wetsuits from Pedal & Flipper.

 There are so many places to enjoy a warming meal or drink on Rottnest Island.
 From coffee and desserts to fresh seafood; you’re spoilt for choice when it comes to delicious dining options to warm you up!